hardmaru/sketch-rnn/README.md

+# Depreciated

+This version of sketch-rnn has been depreciated.
+Please see an updated version of [sketch-rnn](https://github.com/tensorflow/magenta-staging/blob/sketch_rnn/magenta/models/sketch_rnn/README.md), which is a full generative model for vector drawings.

 # sketch-rnn

 Implementation multi-layer recurrent neural network (RNN, LSTM GRU) used to model and generate sketches stored in .svg vector graphic files.
 The methodology used is to combine Mixture Density Networks with a RNN, along with modelling dynamic end-of-stroke and end-of-content probabilities learned from a large corpus of similar .svg files, to generate drawings that is simlar to the vector training data.